rajwindersxxx/bytebites/README.md

 ## missing feature:-

-- add drag and drop functionally to meal planning calendar
+- Add drag and drop functionally to meal planning calendar
-- app needs to be responsive and mobile friendly
+- App needs to be responsive and mobile friendly
 - UI/UX need to be a improved
-- give user more options and flexibility to make search easy.
+- Give user more options and flexibility to make search easy.
-- add notifications and user feedback
+- Add notifications and user feedback
-- add feedback form for bugs.
+- Add feedback form for bugs.

 ## 🛠 Installation/setup